 I am currently working on a book manuscript, provisionally titled A History of Black Banking in the New South Since 1865.
 In the decades after Emancipation, the majority of these financial institutions opened in the American South.
 They represented an important feature in black economic life, particularly after the 1896 Plessy v.
 Ferguson decision.
 The Great Depression, however, forced all but a handful of black banks into insolvency.
 A History of Black Banking provides a comprehensive social, political, and economic history of black banks in the region with rich details about the men and women bankers, board members, managers, employees, customers, examiners, and politicians responsible for their existence.
 Because the depression had such a devastating economic impact on the survival of black-owned banks, they have been overlooked while the primary focus has been on their failures when compared to their white counterparts.
 Nevertheless, black banking institutions became critical arteries whenever they existed in black communities across the country.
 They were valuable resources because they facilitated homeownership, consumerism, and entrepreneurship so black people could participate in areas of the economy preciously closed off to them.

-The New South, Black Business History, Black Banking, Civil Rights, Race Relations, History of Black Education, Politics, the War on Poverty, Urban Renewal, Liberalism, North Carolina History, Biography, and Public History.
+The New South, Black Business/Banking/Wall Streets, Civil Rights, Race Relations, History of Black Education, Politics, War on Poverty, Urban Renewal, Housing, Liberalism, North Carolina History, Biography, and Public History.

 PhD, United States History, University of North Carolina at Chapel Hill (2014)

 MA, North Carolina Central University (2007)